victormeloasm/HindmarshRose3D/README.md

 The simulation is controlled by various parameters including the number of neurons, simulation time, and model constants.
 These parameters can be adjusted in the script to observe different behaviors.

-The core Hindmarsh-Rose model equations used in the simulation can be found in the paper: [Reference Paper](https://analogparadigm.com/downloads/alpaca_41.pdf)
+The core Hindmarsh-Rose model equations used in the simulation can be found in the paper: https://analogparadigm.com/downloads/alpaca_41.pdf

 ## Examples